Aalavandhan: Soundtrack

-The album of the film's Tamil version was released on 24 September 2001, and it created a record by selling over 2,00,000 copies in less than eight hours of its release.
+The album of the film was released on 24 September 2001, and it created a record by selling over 2,00,000 copies in less than eight hours of its release.
 However, according to Rediff, it "did not live up to expectations."

 Release

 Started on a budget of ₹7 crore, the costs associated with Aalavandhan tripled by the time of release.
 The film was released on 16 November 2001, during Diwali.
 The Hindi version Abhay was bought over in Maharashtra by the reputed Shringar Films.
 The number of prints in Tamil Nadu had been increased by almost 5 times the average.
 Both Aalavandhan and Abhay got A (adults only) certificate from the CBFC.
 Later, both were re-examined upon request to get a UA certificate.

 The film was the top opener of the Diwali weekend at the box office but was not successful.
 According to Bollywood Hungama, Abhay collected ₹2.02 crore at the box office.